PADI Divemaster Course: FROM 38,000 THB

 However the stepping stone into the professional side of the scuba diving industry is the PADI Divemaster Course.
 Followed by the PADI Instructor Development Course.

 Go live the life most people only ever dream of and get PADI to dive.
 We have ...

-Our Indepth PADI Divemaster Course packages vary from Candidate to Candidate.
+Our Indepth best PADI Divemaster Course packages vary from Candidate to Candidate.
 This is because the length of the course, what's included and the actual schedule often vary from person to person.
 Please e-mail us for more details.